IkhlasseBadidi/SignLanguageProject_ASL/README.md

 - `asl_alphabet_test/`: Test dataset
 - `asl_alphabet_train/`: Training dataset

-## Contributing
-We welcome contributions to improve the project.
-Please feel free to submit issues and pull requests.

 ## Acknowledgments
 Special thanks to the Kaggle dataset creators and the Introduction to Data Science course instructors at the University of Helsinki.